braillescreen/paket/README.md

 * [🤔 FAQ](#-faq)

-## 🔊 Informations
+## 🔊 Information

 Hey,
 this is not for archiving your files like 7-zip.

 We recommend that you take a look at the items below before using this module.
-The world of encryption and encryption is a **complex  topic**.
+The world of encryption and decryption is a **complex  topic**.
 It is important to know what you are doing and what this module actually does.

 * Is it really secure?
 How secure is it?

-Frankly the person who wants to get the data can crack anything if tries.
-Especially if the program you are distributing runs directly on the user's computer and all data is with the program.
+Frankly the person who wants to get the data can crack anything if they try.
+Especially if the program you are distributing runs directly on the user's computer and all data is within the program.
 However, what AES and Package do is complex enough.
-Don't Remember, **every executable file is sensitive to disassembly**.
+Remember, **every executable file is sensitive to disassembly**.
 You can pass your files through other complex processes before encrypting them.
 However, this causes your program to load files into memory slowly at run time.

 * What encryption algorithm does it use?